ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation.markdown

         "RunInMemory": false
     }

-Once things are set up and the server is running, you can access our GUI, the [RavenDB Management Studio](), by going to http://localhost:8080 in your browser.
+Once things are set up and the server is running you can access our GUI, the [RavenDB Management Studio](), by going to http://localhost:8080 in your browser.
 The Studio comes with every license: Community, Professional, and Enterprise.

 ![Figure 2: Accessing the Studio for the first time.](images\studio.png)